 About this fund

-The Blackford Community Fund is a charitable fund to benefit residents of Blackford Community Council area in Perth & Kinross local authority.
+The Blackford Community Fund is a charitable fund to benefit residents of the Blackford Community Council area in Perth & Kinross local authority.
 The Fund has been created with a donation by Ochil Developments (the developer of the G West development near Blackford) to Blackford Community Council, and community benefit funds provided by EDF Renewables, owner of the Burnfoot Hill, Burnfoot North and Rhodders wind farms.
-The Fund is intended to be a lasting resource for the community of Blackford
+The Fund is intended to be a lasting resource for the community of Blackford.

 Purpose of this fund

 The Fund's purpose is to support community groups and charities working in the Blackford Community Council area.
 By providing grants to such groups, it aims to: